 In the next steps, we will see how you can configure the automatic WordPress backup to Google Drive once a week and have there a good copy of your website.
 For backup, we will use WPvivid backup plugin.

 If it wasn’t obvious already first we will need to have the plugin installed to be able to backup our site.
 To install the plugin you need to go to Plugins – Add New and search for WPVivid and Install and activate it:

-Next, you need to go and configure the remote storage where backup will be done.
-You need to go to WPVivid backup tab and then to remote storage and the Google Drive or Dropbox and enter the alias and then authenticate.
+Next, you need to go and configure the remote storage where the backup will be done.
+You need to go to the WPVivid backup tab and then to remote storage and Google Drive or Dropbox and enter the alias and then authenticate.
 You just need to allow access to your Drive and at the end, you will have the storage configured.